sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 * Violations of the rights of any person or company protected by copyright, trade secret, patent or other intellectual property, or similar laws or regulations.
-* Unauthorised copying, distribution, or use of copyrighted material.
 * Exporting software, technical information, encryption software, or technology in violation of international or national export control laws.
 * Intentional introduction of malicious programs into DVELP networks or any